-The Audit Committee shall be composed of a minimum of three and a maximum of five Directors, all of them non-executive, and at least the majority of them shall be independent Directors and one of them shall be appointed taking into account their knowledge and experience in accounting, auditing or both.

-The Chairperson of the Audit Committee shall be elected by the Board of Directors from among the members of the Audit Committee who are independent Directors.
+The committee shall be composed of a minimum of three and a maximum of five Directors, all of them external, and at least the majority of them shall be independent Directors.
+The members of the audit committee, and particularly its Chairperson, shall be appointed based on their knowledge and experience in accounting, auditing or risk management, both financial and non-financial.
+The Chairperson will be chosen by the Board of Directors from among the members of the committee who are independent directors.